pacoccino/stellar-portal/README.md

 # Stellar Portal

-> Stellar portal is a decentralized web app to access [https://www.stellar.org](Stellar network).
-It does not require any backend and only use [https://www.stellar.org/developers/](Horizon API).
+> Stellar portal is a decentralized web app to access [Stellar network](https://www.stellar.org).
+It does not require any backend and only use [Horizon API](https://www.stellar.org/developers/reference).

 ## Overview